Nurtured-Emapthy/cargo-cache/README.md

-# Cargo Mirror
+# Cargo Cache

-A Docker Compose project for mirroring Rust crates using Nginx with Let's Encrypt TLS certificates.
+A Docker Compose project for caching Rust crates using Nginx with Let's Encrypt TLS certificates.

 ## Overview

-This project creates a mirror for Rust crates that can be used as an alternative registry for Cargo.
+This project creates a cached mirror for Rust crates that can be used as an alternative registry for Cargo.
 It uses a custom entrypoint script to dynamically configure the server based on domain name.
 You *must* modify the .env file to configure the system and agree to Let's Encrypt's [terms of service](https://community.letsencrypt.org/tos) before it will run.

 This project currently requires:
 * Full access to ports 80 and 443 on the host because of Let's Encrypt